Shadraze/GibbonEduCoreV26-Nepali_Docker/README.md

-# WIP, not suited for production yet!!! only for testing!!!
+# WIP Nepali Version.
+MOT suited for production yet!
+The goal is to add Nepali calender support to the open source Gibbon School Project.
+The Gibbon Project is deeply integrated with the Gregorian calender and the objective of the Project is to rewrite some portions of the core to facilitate integration of other calenders.

+# Initial Setup:
-# Be in this directory before running any of these commands.
+Be in this directory before running any of these commands.

-# How-to for this project:
 To install, use: ./Install.sh.

 To run, use: ./Start.sh,  or 'docker compose up -d'.
 (Not using -d (terminal detach flag) will run in current terminal, closing this terminal will close project too, alternatively press Ctrl+C to stop the project safely)